-Don't confuse a joining conference with a new family orientation meeting or a recruiting event.
-Those both have their purposes, but they are different purposes from a joining conference.
-Remember, Scouting is open to all youth, so the joining conference happens after the youth has been accepted into the unit.
+Remember, Scouting is open to all youth, so the joining conference happens after the youth has been accepted.
 It is not a "job interview" and it is not a condition of accepting the youth into your unit.
 The youth has nothing to prove.
-To reduce stress and anxiety, share these words with the family and Scout at the first opportunity.
+It is good to share these words with the family and Scout at the first opportunity to reduce stress and anxiety.